nicholas-lueth/BlogScript/README.md

 -	`./getBlog.sh`

 **Step 13**:
-It will ask you if you to type in the root password.
-Just press return and follow directions towards resetting your root password, just make this the same as you did in step 9.
+It will ask you to type in the root password.
+This is NOT referencing the root user we created in step 9.
+Press return and follow directions to reset the root password.
+For consistency, make this the same as you did in step 9.

 **Step 14**:
-Make the DB account and wait until it asks you to sign in again.
-After you sign in type the following in:
+The script will eventually prompt you to log in to the database.
+Sign in with the credentials you typed in at the beginning of the script, then type the following in:
 ```
 CREATE DATABASE wordpress;